 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
 You may find one of our health articles more useful.

-Smallpox has now been eradicated but ongoing interest in this disease lies both in the success of the eradication programme and in its potential as a biological weapon and its similarity to monkeypox.
+Smallpox has now been eradicated but ongoing interest in this disease lies both in the success of the eradication programme, its potential as a biological weapon and its similarity to monkeypox.

 Smallpox used to be a common cause of morbidity and mortality worldwide and is a viral haemorrhagic fever caused by the variola virus which belongs to the same genus as cowpox, monkeypox, orf and molluscum contagiosum.

 There have been no known cases of smallpox since 1979.
 There are currently three laboratories in the world which stock the virus: the Centers for Disease Control and Prevention in Atlanta (USA), at the Institute of Viral Preparations in Moscow (Russia) and the Russian State Research Centre of Virology and Biotechnology in Koltsovo.